 Accountant's certificates should be prepared by an Associate or Fellow of an approved accountancy body:

 The minimum rental income required from the property is established using the relevant Interest Coverage Ratio (ICR), based on the Society's applicable reference rate.

 Rental income is assessed using the figure provided in the valuation report, based on the property being let on a single unfurnished AST agreement, to a sole occupant/single family or for up to four individuals on a single unfurnished AST agreement where the property is suitable for a single family unit occupancy.

 |3 Yr Fixed|

-If each applicant's individual income is less than £40,000 (including all gross income, total gross monthly rental income on this application and all other investments), and all applicants declare themselves to be a non-taxpayer or basic rate tax payer the minimum rental income required is 125% of your client's monthly mortgage interest payment on a reference rate of up to 5.5%*, based on the chosen product.
+For all applicants: if all applicants declare their individual income is less than £49,000 each year (£42,500 if resident in Scotland), including all gross income, total gross monthly rental income on this application and all other investments.
+And they declare themselves to be Lower rate taxpayers*, the minimum rental income required is 125% of your client's monthly mortgage interest payment on a reference rate of up to 5.5%** based on the chosen product.

-If any individual applicant's income is £40,000 or more (including all gross income, total gross monthly rental income on this application and all other investments), or if any applicant declares themselves to be a higher rate or additional rate tax payer, the minimum rental income required is 140% of your client's monthly mortgage interest payment on a reference rate of up to 5.5%*, based on the chosen product.
+For any applicant: if any applicant declares their individual income is £49,000 or more (£42,500 or more if resident in Scotland), including all gross income, total gross monthly rental income on this application and all other investments.
+And declare themselves to be a higher rate tax payer* the minimum rental income required is 145% of your client's monthly mortgage interest payment on a reference rate of up to 5.5%**, based on the chosen product.

 The property must be let on a single assured shorthold tenancy agreement for a minimum term of 6 months.